achekh/neos-critical-github-io/Guide/view-layer/wxml.md

 layout: "default"
 parent: "View Layer"
 grand_parent: "Guide"
+nav_order: 1
 ---
 # WXML
 ***
 WXML is a markup language for framework design.
-It can be used to build the page structure when combined with [base components](doc:view-components) and event system.
+It can be used to build the page structure when combined with [base components](../../Components/view-components) and event system.

 > 📘 Notes
 >